openmobilityfoundation/governance/CONTRIBUTING.md

 * **Mobility Service Providers:** Providers are often required to implement MDS in order to comply with permitting requirements for their services.
 Providers can inform the development of MDS with real-world operating experience and to offer input on specification design that maximizes data quality, reliability, and utility.

 * **Public agency software partners:** Serve as a key bridge between public agencies and mobility service providers by offering tools that turn MDS data into useful insights.
 The public agency software partners help ensure that MDS will enable real-world product development, reflects the needs of their public agency customers, and encourages private investment in the MDS ecosystem.

+## Community Profile

+Contributions can come from many places, including individuals, companies, non-profits, and governments, and work is done both online and via regular video conference calls.
+As such we want to make this community welcoming and ensure participants know a little about the people contributing and ensure transparency.
+To that end, we recommend every contributor has an up to date Github Profile, including:

+- Name
+- Bio
+- Company/Organization/City
+- Location
+- Profile Picture
+- Website Link
+- Social Media Links

+See [this profile](https://github.com/jfh01) for an example of the kinds of information you can [add to your profile](https://help.github.com/en/github/setting-up-and-managing-your-github-profile/personalizing-your-profile).

 ## How to contribute